PERSIANB0Y/persian_assistant/README.md

 then it responses to you by controlling a arduino board to controll electrical things like LEDs and/or say the response in persian too

+# startup
+### you will need to install some libraries to run this app
+### you can install them automatically by running the libraries_check.py

 ## important
 ### persian tts model will add soon